 There are some additional, more narrow-spectrum, materials registered for use against GBM.
 Dipel and Biobit are organic options that have been around for a number of years.
 The toxin produced by the Bacillis thuringiensis (Bt) bacteria is specific to Lepidoptera.
 We have found that 2 applications of Bt per GBM generation improves efficacy.
 Use sufficient water to achieve good coverage of fruit since the larvae must consume the Bt as they enter the berry for it to be effective.
 Good coverage is an issue for all the GBM materials.
 Another selective material from Dow AgroSciences, Delegate, has been effective in our trials.
-The insect growth regulator Intrepid, also from Dow, has an EPA label for use on grapes and is available in Pennsylvania and most other states and has proven quite effective in trials in NY, Michigan and Pennsylvania.
+The insect growth regulator Intrepid, also from Dow, has proven guite effective in trials in New York, Michigan and Pennsylvania.
+Growers in Pennsylvania have had the opportunity to use Intrepid since it received an EPA label for use on grapes but it wasn't until this year that New York grape growers could use Intrepid for GBM management through a Special Local Needs label.
+A copy of the SLN label, and the Intrepid label, must be in the possession of the applicator if Intrepid is applied in NYS. .
 Intrepid is a selective material active against the larvae and eggs of many species of Lepidoptera including GBM.
 Intrepid has fairly long residual activity and is an excellent choice for the second generation treatment in July as it may provide some control of the overlapping third generation as well.
-Intrepid is not allowed for use on grapes in NY.
-Finally, several new anthranilic diamide insecticides have been labeled for use on grapes (but not allowed on Long Island) in the last several years (Belt SC, Altacor WG, Voliam Flexi WG [chlorantraniliprole + thiamethoxam], Tourismo SC [flubendiamide + buporfezin]).
+Finally, several new anthranilic diamide insecticides have been labeled for use on grapes (but not allowed on Long Island) in the last several years (Belt SC, Altacor WG, Voliam Flexi WG [chlorantraniliprole + thiamethoxam], Tourismo SC [flubendiamide + buprofezin]).
 These materials are pretty selective for Lepidoptera such as grape berry moth and are reported to have pretty good residual activity.
 Altacor is also labeled for use against Japanese beetle.
 Similar to Intrepid, Delegate, and Bt, they work best when ingested by the first instar (recently hatched) larvae as they try to move into the fruit.

-Grape Leafhoppers.
+Grape Leafhoppers

 There is actually a suite of leafhoppers that feed on grapes.
-The Eastern grape leafhopper Erythroneura comes (pale white in summer) mainly feeds on native cultivars like Concord (see fact sheet at http://nysipm.cornell.edu/factsheets/grapes/pests/glh/glh.asp) while several additional species feed on V. vinifera and hybrids including E. bistrata/vitifex, E. vitis, E. vulnerata, and E. tricinta.
+The Eastern grape leafhopper Erythroneura comes (pale white in summer) mainly feeds on native cultivars like Concord (see fact sheet) while several additional species feed on V. vinifera and hybrids including E. bistrata/vitifex, E. vitis, E. vulnerata, and E. tricinta.
 All these Erythroneura leafhoppers have similar life-cycles.
 They overwinter as adults and become active as temperatures warm up in the spring.
 They move on to grapes after budbreak, mate and begin laying eggs around bloom.
 There is one full generation during the summer and a partial second.
 In warm years there is a potential for a nearly full second generation of nymphs and adults.
 Both nymphs and adults cause similar damage; removal of leaf cell contents using sucking mouthparts causing white stippling (Fig 8).
 Hence, moderate densities can reduce photosynthesis, ripening and yields.
 Severity of damage is increased in dry years, assuming irrigation is not available.